particle-iot/docs/src/content/community/mikroe.md

 The mikroBUS connector is has two rows of 8-pin 0.1" pitch headers.
 The Click boards can be approximately this size, or much longer if more space is needed.

-Both the Feather and M.2 SoM Click shields have two mikroeBUS sockets.
+Both the Feather and Gen 3 M.2 SoM Click shields have two mikroeBUS sockets.

 - SPI (SCK, MOSI, MISO) is shared on both sockets, however each socket has its own CS pin (CS1, CS2).
 - I2C is shared on both sockets, but I2C is designed to be used that way.